Skip to main content

 By car only 30 min from Seville

-A hidden gem on the road to Córdoba, Carmona deserves a 1–2 hour stop.
-This fortified town preserves exceptional Roman and medieval heritage.
+A well-preserved Roman and medieval town on the road to Córdoba, Carmona deserves a 1–2 hour stop.

 Practical information